openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/02-initial-project-scaffolding.md

 `pkg/apis` - The directory tree containing the files that specify the APIs of the Custom Resources.
 For each custom resource (`kind`), it is necessary to edit the `pkg/apis/<group>/<version>/<kind>_types.go` file to define the API.
 These will be imported into their respective controllers to watch for changes in these resource types.

 `pkg/controller` - Contains the implementation of the controllers.
-For each custom resource, is it necessary to edit the `pkg/controller/<kind>/<kind>_controller.go` file to define the controller's reconcile logic for handling that resource type.
+For each custom resource, is it necessary to edit the `pkg/controller/<kind>/<kind>_controller.go` file to define the controller's reconciliation logic for handling that resource type.

 `build` - Contains the `Dockerfile` and build scripts used to build the operator.